grif-bandito/grif-bandito.github.io/projects/surface-book-repair.md

 [Back to Portfolio Homepage](../index.md)

+---

+### Project Description

+I'm not a sentimental persona, I strive fro minimalism.
+That being said, i have always held onto broken technology.
+Long before of had any of the skills, confidence or tools to fix hardware, i kept these dormant, unusable devices around with the belief that one day I'd know enough to bring them back from the dead.

+The Surface Book 1 was a genuine test of that philosophy.
+I had gotten it around 2016 and it has laid dormant since roughly 2019.
+It became unable due to mysterious bulge on the left side of display, once a beautiful 3000 x 2000 display, was dimming, flickering and dying.
+At the time, I didn't know why, I just knew it was time to retire my trusty daily driver.
+It has remained in my cool closet until a little over a month into my IT studies-when a light bulb went off that the bulge was most likely a degrading swollen Li-ion battery house behind the display.

+Surface devices are notoriously difficult and risky to repair due to dense adhesive and fragile glass.
+Completely out of my depth, I took a calculated leap of faith.
+To the best of my ability i restored the device and safely removed the volatile battery.
+I could not salvage the display as the bulging cracked it and the adhesive bested me, but it is now a fully working headless retro gaming node with a custom plexiglass screen and far better cooling than before.

+---

+### Details

 * **Device:** Microsoft Surface Book 1
 * **Primary Issue:** Severe Li-ion battery swelling expanding behind and bulging out the display panel.
 * **Key Solution:** Safe battery discharge & extraction, custom plexiglass cover installation, modified airflow cooling, external display routing.